Driving in Iceland

 Gravel roads are also the main cause of accidents in Iceland, and the main reason for this is speed.
 When a paved road turns into a gravel road, it is important to slow right down to let yourself and the car adjust to the new surface.
 A common thing for visitors to get wrong is not slowing down enough, which can result in an accident.

-The last type of road is F-roads; these are the Highland roads and they require a high clearance 4×4 vehicle to drive on them.
+The last type of road is F-Roads; these are the Highland roads and they require a high clearance 4×4 vehicle to drive on them.
 This is because these roads have tough terrain and sometimes require driving through rivers.
-These roads can be closed if deemed unsafe, and there are heavy fines for driving on them when they are.
+These roads can be closed if deemed unsafe, and there are heavy fines for driving on them.

 It is also highly illegal to drive off-road in Iceland.
 The ecosystem is fragile, and the impact left by cars driving off-road can take hundreds of years to repair.